tedneward/Azgaarnoth/Creatures/Sphinxes.md

 >- **Languages** Common,Sphinx
 >- **Challenge** 7
 >___
->***Inscrutable.***.
-The sphinx is immune to any effect that would sense its emotions or read its thoughts, as well as any divination spell that it refuses.
+>***Inscrutable.*** The sphinx is immune to any effect that would sense its emotions or read its thoughts, as well as any divination spell that it refuses.
 Wisdom (Insight) checks made to ascertain the sphinx's intentions or sincerity have disadvantage.
 >
->***Magic Weapons.***.
-The sphinx's weapon attacks are magical.
+>***Magic Weapons.*** The sphinx's weapon attacks are magical.
 >
 >#### Actions
->***Multiattack.***.
-The sphinx makes two claw attacks, and can screech.
+>***Multiattack.*** The sphinx makes two claw attacks, and can screech.
 >
->***Claw.***.
-Melee Weapon Attack: +7 to hit, reach 5 ft., one target hit: 12 (2d6 +5) slashing damage.
+>***Claw.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target hit: 12 (2d6 +5) slashing damage.
 >
->***Screech (3/Day).***.
-The sphinx emits a magical screech.
+>***Screech (3/Day).*** The sphinx emits a magical screech.
 Each creature within 250 feet of the sphinx and able to hear it must make a saving throw.
 Each creature that fails a DC 14 Wisdom saving throw is deafened and frightened for 1 minute (10 rounds).
 A frightened creature is paralyzed and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 >## Legendary Actions
 >
 >The sphinx can take 2 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The sphinx regains spent legendary actions at the start of its turn.
 >
->***Claw Attack.***.
-The sphinx makes one claw attack.
+>***Claw Attack.*** The sphinx makes one claw attack.
 >
->***Teleport (Costs 2 Actions).***.
-The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
+>***Teleport (Costs 2 Actions).*** The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
 >